jundalisay/superb/content/en/research/kepler/harmony/book-1/part-29.md

 line PX, two lines which are both expressible but are commensurable only in
 square: on which account this rectangle will be Medial, by Euclid X.22.

 So since the square of the whole line PGX consists of the expressible square of PX, and a Medial rectangle, with the same breadth PX: which two, the square of PX X and the rectangle contained by twice the line GA and the line PX, are equal to the rectangle which is contained by PX, an expressible line, and the line which is the compound of PX and twice the line GA, [parts] which are commensurable only in square, of which parts the greater, PX, has a square greater than that of the smaller (twice the line GA) by an amount incommensurable with it [i£.
-PX] in length (for the square of PX is 5 in units such that the square of twice the line GA is 4, so the excess, 1, is the square of some line which is incom­ mensurable with the line PX, because the ratio of 1 to 3 is not that of one square number to another) for which reasons the said line, constructed by compounding PX and twice GA, is a Binomial of the fourth kind: since, I say, the square of the whole line PGX is equal to such a rectangle contained by a fourth Bi­ nomial and an Expressible: therefore the whole line PGX will be Medial.
+PX] in length (for the square of PX is 5 in units such that the square of twice the line GA is 4, so the excess, 1, is the square of some line which is incommensurable with the line PX, because the ratio of 1 to 3 is not that of one square number to another) for which reasons the said line, constructed by compounding PX and twice GA, is a Binomial of the fourth kind: since, I say, the square of the whole line PGX is equal to such a rectangle contained by a fourth Binomial and an Expressible: therefore the whole line PGX will be Medial.

 The Elements which compose it are the parts PG and GX.

 For because `PA` is an Apotome and AX a Binomial: therefore they are Incommensurable with one another in length.